 Ethnomusicologist and Georgian chant scholar, John is a Ph.
 D. candidate at Princeton University, where he is pursuing research for a dissertation titled "The Transmission and Transcription of Georgian Liturgical Music, 1880-1910."
 Co-founder of the Monastery tour in 2006, John had already been studying music and language in Georgian since 2003, including on a Fulbright research grant in 2004, and dissertation research in 2009-2011.
 In 2005, he organized a US-based tour for the world-renowned Anchiskhati Church Choir, and promoted the energetic Zedashe Ensemble to the States in 2007.
 John brings his developed organizational skills, knowledge of Georgia, and passion for music and history to the Monastery Tour.

-Airfare to and from Georgia is reliable, with hub airports in London, Vienna, Paris, and Istanbul.
+Airfare to and from Georgia is reliable, with hub airports in Istanbul, Vienna, Paris, and Amsterdam.
+Flights also route through Warsaw and Kiev.
 We recommend avoiding hub routes through Moscow.

-From New York and Boston, prices in 2011 ranged from $1200-$1400 roundtrip, from European destinations between $600-$700 roundtrip.
-Many guests found it convenient to route through Istanbul.
-Airline reservations before May 1st recommended.
+From New York, prices range from $1000-$1400 roundtrip, from European destinations between $500-$800 roundtrip.
+Many guests find it convenient to route through Istanbul.
+Airline reservations before April 1st recommended.

-The tour provides airport pickup to make your transition as comfortable as possible, and we can help with supplementary hotel reservations depending on the length of your overall visit to Georgia.
+The tour provides airport transfers to make your transition as comfortable as possible, and we can help with supplementary hotel reservations depending on the length of your overall visit to Georgia.